liwoo/templates/oss_docs/PULL_REQUEST_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings

+## Architecture Diagram
+A diagram that shows how your fix/feature fits into the architecture.
+It could be a sequence diagram, database schema design, folder structure, network diagram, or anything that lets us visualize your change!